 Item Numbers 15.a. - 15.b.
-Form I-601 Waivers Filed with Immigrant Visa Applications.
-If you are seeking an immigrant visa and you were already interviewed by a DOS consular officer, provide the DOS Consular Case Number for your immigrant visa application (if available) and indicate where your visa interview occurred (i.e. the location of the U.S. Embassy or U.S. Consulate).
+Form I-601 Waivers Filed with Immigrant Visa or K or V Nonimmigrant Visa Applications.
+If you are seeking an immigrant visa or a K or V nonimmigrant visa and you were already interviewed by a DOS consular officer, provide the DOS Consular Case Number for your visa application (if available) and indicate where your visa interview occurred (that is, the location of the U.S. Embassy or U.S. Consulate.)